Start9Labs/FreeGPT-startos/instructions.md

 # Using FreeGPT on StartOS

-## Important Warning!
+## Important Warnings!
+   - FreeGPT has *no authentication*.
+If someone gets ahold your unique Tor address, they will be able to see you entire cht history and use your server to generate chats of their own.
-   - FreeGPT is in *early stage* development
+   - This service is in *early stage* development
    - Minimal functionality and some bugs are expected
-   - FreeGPT can use significant system resources.
+   - This service can use significant system resources.
 Beware when running it alongside other services that use significant system resources, such as Bitcoin or electrs.
    - Avoid clicking quickly.
 If clicking a button appears to have no effect, *wait*!
 It is likely things are just taking time to process.

 ## Download a Large Language Model (LLM)